yngvem/group-lasso/README.rst

 LASSO with measurements grouped by which sensor they were measured by, then we will get a sparse set of sensors.

+An extension of the group lasso regulariser is the sparse group lasso regulariser, which imposes both group-wise sparsity and coefficient-wise sparsity.
+This is done by combining the group lasso penalty with the traditional lasso penalty.
+In this library, I have implemented an efficient sparse group lasso solver being fully scikit-learn API compliant.

 ------------------
 About this project
 ------------------